Parsifal-M/backstage-opa-plugins/packages/backstage-opa-permissions-wrapper/README.md

 ## Pre-requisites

-- This plugin requires the [opa-backend](../../plugins/backstage-opa-backend/README.md) plugin to be installed and configured.
 - This plugin also requires and assumes that you have set up and followed the instructions in the [Backstage Permissions Docs](https://backstage.io/docs/permissions/overview) as it of course relies on the permissions framework to be there and set up.

 ## Key Components